JustinVerstijnen/DNSMEGAtool/README.md

 ### What the tool doesn't do

 - Cache, send or save the information in any way, refreshing means a new lookup
+- Show a complete DNS zone export in the domain details window, because DNS does not provide a generic way to enumerate all records without access to the DNS zone

 ## Hosting